mia-platform/documentation/docs/fast_data/architecture.md

 ### Real-Time Updater (RTU)

-The Real-Time Updater is responsible for listening to the events concerning changes to the SoR and updating the Projections accordingly.
+The Real Time Updater is responsible for listening to the events concerning changes to the SoR and updating the Projections accordingly.
 Optionally, the RTU can perform other activities:

 * Emit `Projection Update` events, notifying the listener that a certain Projection has been updated;
 * Check which Single Views should be updated, and emit the relevant `Projection Change` event.